 I Can Help You.

-By working with me, you shortcut the process of figuring everything out on your own and avoid the potential negative consequences.
-I sometimes have a waiting list so it’s not always possible to work with me immediately.
+By working with me, you shortcut the process of figuring everything out on your own and avoid wasting time and the potential negative consequences of making mistakes.